Kauthar Bouchallikht

 Kauthar Bouchallikht (born 16 May 1994) is a Dutch politician, climate activist and publicist.
-She was elected to the House of Representatives in the 2021 general election on behalf of the green political party GroenLinks.
-Bouchallikht is the first member of parliament in Dutch parliamentary history to wear a hijab.
+She served as a member of the House of Representatives between 2021 and 2023 on behalf of the green political party GroenLinks.
+Bouchallikht was the first member of parliament in Dutch parliamentary history to wear a hijab.
 She is also known for her activism in the climate movement.

 Early life and career

 Bouchallikht was born in Amsterdam in 1994 in a family of Moroccan descent and was also raised in that city.
 Starting in 2011, while in high school, she served on the board of LAKS, a Dutch interest group for students, and in that position helped organize a 2011 pupil strike against a mandatory minimum number of school hours.
 Bouchallikht studied public management at Utrecht University, where she obtained her master's degree in 2016.
 She also wrote some articles for the newspaper Het Parool during this period.

 After completing her studies, she started working as a freelance publicist, speaker, and trainer, working for De Correspondent, online sustainability magazine OneWorld, and Nieuw Wij.
 She also became the chair of the foundation Groene Moslims (Green Muslims), which promotes sustainability, in January 2018.
 Furthermore, she served as vice-chair of the Forum for European Muslim Youth and Student Organisations (FEMYSO) until December 2020.
 In this position, she provided training at a camp of a Millî Görüş youth organization.

 In March 2019, she assisted in an Amsterdam climate change protest.
 The organization for which she was a campaigner, DeGoedeZaak, was one of the organizers.
 A book by Bouchallikht and investigative journalist Zoë Papaikonomou called De inclusiemarathon (The inclusiveness marathon) about diversity and equality in the workplace was published in October 2021.
 For their book, they interviewed 41 diversity professionals.
 It was named Management Book of the Year in 2022.